catsearch/CatSearch-server/README.md

 # CatSearch
-A User-Friendly Platform for Finding Roommates at Northwestern University.
+A User-Friendly Platform for Finding Roommates at Northwestern University developed through EECS 330: Human Computer Interaction.

 Developed by Cooper Barth, Michael Ji, and Beth Mallon.

-Developed through Northwestern's EECS 330: Human Computer Interaction.

 To run locally (not running yet):